yc-chiou/image_processing_ML/README.md

-# image_processing_ML
+# image_processing_similarity

 ## What is this project about?
-This is solar cell research to understand patterned ARC impact on its efficiency.
-This study aims to understand the textured surface of ARC by using the python-meep simulation tool.
-Users could specify the desired parameters(pattern sharp, width, depth, symmetry).

-## Repository structure
-- Six models of surface
+Imaging analysis techniques based on 1) easiness in image acquisition (Digital Camera) and 2) availability of machine learning and statistical techniques packed into visual inspection

 ## Run
 - Place images on the folder along with the python script
-- Run python rgb.py via cmd
+- Run ```python rgb.py``` via cmd
-- follow
+- insert images and pop-up

 ## Experimental results